6A31/pastry/README.md

 - Always set `PASTRY_CLEANUP_TOKEN` if the service is network‑reachable; otherwise anyone could trigger aggressive cleanup bursts.
 - The internal loop does not use the token—it calls the handler directly—so forgetting to set it will not break automatic cleanup.
 - Avoid exposing the cleanup endpoint publicly without a token even if you believe obscurity suffices.
+ - Set `CLEANUP_PURGE_DOWNLOADS_EXCEEDED=false` (default) if you want clients to still receive a specific "download limit reached" response after the blob has been removed.

 ## Rate Limiting & Enumeration Hiding
 Pastry ships with lightweight, in‑memory (per‑process) rate limiting to slow automated abuse without adding external dependencies.